jamierumbelow/pipes/README.md

 	);

 *name* and *version* will be used in file names, so they need to be suitably named and only use basic characters.
 The *files* array should be a list of file names to compile into the pipe, with their paths relative to the .pipespec file.
 This file is a standard PHP file, so you could easily use something like **scandir()** to dynamically generate a list of files.
 Include any README and LICENSE files in the *files* array.

+You can then build the pipe from the pipespec by using the *build* command, and then push up to the server with the *release* command.

+	sudo pipes build example_pipe.pipespec
+	sudo pipes release example_pipe-1.0.0.pipe